SF-WDI-LABS/lightning-talk/README.md

 Your presentation should also include a small demo of working code.

-Lightning talks will be on Wednesday morning next week.
+Lightning talks will be on Monday afternoon next week.

 ## Topics:
-Here are some suggestions; you are welcome to add your own:
+[Sign up for your topic here](https://docs.google.com/spreadsheets/d/1L-gFsFvXYKqLjJe28th0F98fgQJ3rZ3XwlXTlr7jquc/edit)!Here are some suggestions; you are welcome to add your own:

 **DATA STORAGE**